jina-ai/legal/README.md

 # Legal Documents

-The legal documents listed in this repository apply to all services and products that Jina AI Limited offer.
+The legal documents listed in this repository apply to all services and products that Jina AI Limited offers.

 - [Privacy statement](privacy.md)
 - [Terms of Use](terms-of-use.md)